Contact us at: email@example.com

-Discussions of men’s industry in the late 1800s in the shed, refreshments in the dining room.
+Discussions of men’s industry in the late 1800s in the shed display area, refreshments in the dining room.
 Bring dad, grandpa and other significant men in you life!

-Join us for discussions and demonstrations of farm life in the summer months; both the work and the play.
+Join us in the shed display area for discussions and hands-on of farm life in the summer months; both the work and the play.
 Your visit is geared to the entire family.

 Closed in observance of the Independence Day

 Sunday, July 13, 1 – 4 PM